US: Russia adds troops near Ukraine despite drawdown claims

 It appeared to be another indication that the Kremlin is determined to keep up the pressure for a while.

 Isachenkov reported Moscow and Madhani from Washington.
-Lorne Cook in Brussels, Dasha Litvinova in Moscow, Angela Charlton in Paris, Jill Lawless in London, Ellen Knickmeyer, Colleen Long and Zeke Miller in Washington and Frank Jordans in Berlin contributed to this report.
+Lorne Cook in Brussels, Dasha Litvinova in Moscow, Angela Charlton in Paris, Jill Lawless in London, Edith M. Lederer at the United Nations, Frank Jordans in Berlin, and Ellen Knickmeyer, Colleen Long and Zeke Miller in Washington contributed to this report.

 More AP coverage of the Ukraine crisis: https://apnews.com/hub/russia-ukraine